Redbu11dev/UnitPlates/README.md

 ---
 IMPORTANT:
-seems like I have relied om some of the Ace libs hooked up by something else
+seems like I have relied on some of the Ace libs hooked up by something else

 will need some time to recheck relations and unhook the code from unintended external library usage